aquelemiguel/parrot/.github/ISSUE_TEMPLATE/user_story.md

 What the feature actually is, describes in detail the new functionality.

-## Implementation

-Implementation ideas and suggestions to kickstart discussion.

 ## Reference

 Links that might be required to complement some of the information above, which might include documentation or other user stories.